noseglid/atom-build/README.md

 Since the regular expression is written in a JSON file, backslashes must be escaped.

+The `file` should be relative the `cwd` specified.
+If no `cwd` has been specified, then the `file` should be relative the project root (e.g. the top most directory shown in the Atom Editor).

 If your build outputs multiple errors, all will be matched.
 Press `cmd-alt-g` (OS X) or `ctrl-alt-g` (Linux/Windows) to cycle through the errors (in the order they appear, first on stderr then on stdout).